Sabbioneta

 Sabbioneta (Subiunèda) is a town and comune in the province of Mantua, Lombardy region, Northern Italy.
 It is situated about 30 km north of Parma, not far from the northern bank of the Po River.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 It was inscribed in the World Heritage List in 2008.

 History

 Sabbioneta was founded by Vespasiano I Gonzaga in the late 16th century along the ancient Roman Via Vitelliana, on a sandy bank of the Po (whence the name, meaning "sandy" in Italian); he was its first duke, using it as a personal fortress and residence.

 It was also during this period that it became a minor musical centre; composers such as Benedetto Pallavicino (c.
 1551–1601) were employed here by Vespasiano Gonzaga, prior to his moving to the main Gonzaga city of Mantua.

 Located on an alluvial ground between the Po and Oglio rivers, as well as along the route of the ancient Via Vitelliana, it occupied a strategic position in the heart of the Po Valley.
 For Vespasiano Gonzaga, Sabbioneta was to be above all a fortress and, at that time, the power of its walls certainly made it one of the most well-equipped bulwarks in Lombardy of Spanish domination.

 Sabbioneta was above all the capital of a small state placed between great regional states: the Duchy of Milan to the west, ruled at that time by the Spanish governorate; the Duchy of Mantua to the east, over the River Oglio, governed by ancient line of the Gonzaga, cousins of Vespasiano; the Duchy of Parma and Piacenza to the south of Po, under the domain of Farnese family, supportive of Gonzaga himself.

 The territory of the small state of Sabbioneta was mainly concentrated in the eastern extremity of the diocese of Cremona and it represented a necessary crossroads both for trade midway along the Po and for communications between the lowlands of Brescia and Emilia Romagna.
 The most prosperous period in the history of this city was in its reconstruction years, in which it was under the dominion of Prince Vespasiano I Gonzaga, which also became his residence.
-Sabbioneta has been honored with the “orange flag” eulogy of the Touring Club of Italy.
+Sabbioneta has been honored with the "orange flag" eulogy of the Touring Club of Italy.